ArduPilot/ardupilot_wiki/dev/source/docs/ros-cartographer-slam.rst

 ::

     cd ~/catkin_ws/src/robot_pose_publisher/src
-    vi robot_pose_publisher.cpp
+    gedit robot_pose_publisher.cpp

     # modify line 40 to look like below ("false" has been changed to "true")
     nh_priv.param<bool>("is_stamped", is_stamped, true);

-Create the cartographer_ros launch file using your favourite editor (like "vi")
+Create the cartographer_ros launch file using your favourite editor (like "gedit")

 ::

     cd ~/catkin_ws/src/cartographer_ros/cartographer_ros/launch
-    vi cartographer.launch
+    gedit cartographer.launch

 Copy-paste the contents below into the file